multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.0.8 - 2023-02-06 =
+* Added     - New Follower menue for vendors.
+* Fix       - Username is disabled for edit vendor profile.
+* Updated   - Language file.

 = 4.0.7 - 2023-01-17 =
 * Added     - Compatibility of WooCommerce 7.3.0.